bensutherland/Simple_reads_to_counts/README.md

 # SE-reads_assemble-to-counts
 Quality trim single-end data and remove adapters, generate reference transcriptome, map reads to reference transcriptome
 ## Overview:
-  A) Trim for quality and remove adapters
+  a) Trim for quality and remove adapters
-  B) Digital normalize libraries to be used for *de novo* reference transcriptome
+  b) Digital normalize libraries to be used for *de novo* reference transcriptome
-  C) Assemble *de novo* reference transcriptome
+  c) Assemble *de novo* reference transcriptome
-  D+E) Align quality-trimmed sample files against reference
+  d,e) Align quality-trimmed sample files against reference
-  F) Obtain expression level raw counts for each contig in reference
+  f) Obtain expression level raw counts for each contig in reference
 Subsequently, the alignment files can be used in companion pipeline *to be named* for SNP discovery,
 or the expression level data can be imported into differential expression analysis software.